 Chris’s Teaching Philosophy:

 My philosophy for teaching is founded on a love for knowledge and learning and a desire to dedicate my life to educating students.
 As a teacher, I believe that I have a responsibility to inspire students to pursue knowledge actively and to become independent thinkers.
 In considering how one goes about sharing one’s love of learning, it is important to consider that learning strategies differ widely and that teaching strategies are not always easily matched with students’ needs.
 In addition, students bring widely varying knowledge bases to the table in each subject area.
 Each tutoring session is unique and varies according to the background and learning preferences of that particular student.
 A further complication is that students also bring different levels of maturity, interest and motivation.
 My challenge is to make course materials accessible to all students and to be responsive to individuals who are having difficulty integrating new material while not boring others with a more qualified background.

-Tutoring Subjects: Biology, Chemistry, Physics, Math through Calculus, Study Skills
+Tutoring Subjects: Math through Precalculus, Philosophy, Physics, Study Skills

 Students: Grade K – Adult

 Tutoring Subjects: English, Writing, Spanish, ESL, Study Skills, Students with Special Needs